 The goal of this paper is to reduce the cost of processing such queries.
 Moreover, we want to do this on ad-hoc distinct object queries over large video repositories, where there are diverse videos in our dataset and where it is too costly to compute all object detections ahead of time for the type of objects we are looking for.
 This distinction affects multiple decisions in the paper, including not only the results we return but also the main design of \sys and how we measure result recall.

-Below, we discuss two baselines and prior work for optimizing the processing of distinct object queries.
+Following, we discuss two baselines and prior work for optimizing the processing of distinct object queries.

 \textbf{Naive execution.} A straightforward method is to process frames sequentially, applying the object detector on each frame of each video, using the discriminator function to discard repeated detections of the same object.
-Once we collect enough distinct objects to satisfy the query's limit clause, we can stop scanning.
-A natural extension is to sample only 1 out of every $n$ frames.
+Once enough distinct objects to satisfy the query's limit clause are collected, scanning can stop.
+A natural extension is to sample only one out of every $n$ frames.
 Sequential processing exhibits high variance in execution time due to the uneven distribution of objects in video.
 Moreover, if objects appear in the video for much longer than the sampling rate, we may repeatedly compute detections of the same object.
 Similarly, if objects appear for shorter than the sampling rate, we may completely miss some objects.

 \textbf{Random sampling.} A better strategy is to iteratively process frames uniformly sampled from the video repository (without replacement).
 This method reduces the query execution time over naive execution as it explores more areas of the data more quickly, whereas sequential execution can get stuck in a long segment of video with no objects.
 Additionally, early in query execution, randomly sampled frames are less likely to contain previously seen objects compared to frames sampled sequentially.